projectcalico/calico/windows-calico/quickstart.md

   The geeky details of what you get by default:
   {% include geek-details.html details='Policy:Calico,IPAM:AWS,CNI:AWS,Overlay:No,Routing:VPC Native,Datastore:Kubernetes' %}

+- **AKS**

+  The geeky details of what you get by default:
+  {% include geek-details.html details='Policy:Calico,IPAM:Azure,CNI:Azure,Overlay:No,Routing:VPC Native,Datastore:Kubernetes' %}

 {% tabs %}
   <label:Kubernetes VXLAN,active:true>
   <%